-Housing Lottery and Residential Colleges
+Housing Lottery Overview

-Hosted by Charlie Sousa, associate director of Residence Life
+Hosted by Office of Residence Life

 In this webinar, you’ll learn all about the housing process (eligibility, application information, guidelines, and accommodations) here at Fairfield University, as well as important deadlines and dates for the on- and off-campus housing lotteries, and about Commuter student engagement.
-You’ll also learn about the Sophomore Residential Colleges, which help students to explore their sense of community, identity, and vocation.

-Hosted by Diana DeVellis, director of Financial Aid
+Hosted by Office of Financial Aid

 Currently, 85% of our undergraduate students finance their education through a combination of scholarships, grants, work-study, graduate assistantships, and loans.
 In this webinar, you’ll learn more about the comprehensive list of financial aid options available to you and your student, as well as important upcoming deadlines to be aware of.